Russian skater Kamila Valieva cleared to compete at Olympics

 AP Sports Writers

-The Court of Arbitration for Sport ruled after a hastily arranged hearing that lasted into early Monday morning that the 15-year-old Valieva, the favorite for the women’s individual gold, does not need to be provisionally suspended ahead of a full investigation.
+The Court of Arbitration for Sport released its ruling less than 12 hours after a hastily arranged hearing that lasted into early Monday morning that the 15-year-old Valieva, the favorite for the women’s individual gold, does not need to be provisionally suspended ahead of a full investigation.
+The court gave her a favorable decision in part because she was a minor or “protected person” and was subject to different rules from an adult athlete.

+“The panel considered that preventing the athlete to compete at the Olympics would cause her irreparable harm in the circumstances,” CAS Director General Matthieu Reeb said.

+Now, Valieva and her fellow Russian skaters can aim for the first podium sweep of women’s figure skating in Olympic history.
+The event starts with the short program Tuesday and concludes Thursday with the free skate.

 Valieva tested positive for the heart drug trimetazidine on Dec.
 25 at the Russian nationals but the result from a Swedish lab didn’t come to light until a week ago, after she helped the Russian Olympic Committee win the team gold.